 A few more noted films include – Saheba, Apthamitra, Haddina Kannu, Mutthaide Bhagya, Prathama Ushakirana, Shubha Milana, Annavra Makkalu, Chamkayisi Chindi Udayisi, Hagalu Vesha etc.

-Pramila Joshai – Some interesting and less-known facts
+Pramila Joshai – Some interesting and lesser-known facts

-Pramila Joshai with her daughter Meghana Raj, popular South Indian Actress
+Pramila Joshai with her daughter Meghana Raj, a popular South Indian Actress

-1. She was initially credited as Parimalam in film industry.
-She entered film industry choosing this name, before reverting to original one.
+1. She was initially credited as Parimalam in the film industry.
+She entered the film industry, choosing this name, before reverting to her original one.

-4. Her son-in-law Chiranjeevi Sarja was the nephew of famous south Indian film actor Arjun Sarja, and grandson of Kannada villain of yesterdays, Shakti Prasad.
-Chiranjeevi’s brother Dhruva Sarja and cousin Aishwarya Arjun are also film actors.
+4. Her son-in-law, Chiranjeevi Sarja, was the nephew of the famous South Indian film actor Arjun Sarja and the grandson of the Kannada villain of yesteryears, Shakti Prasad.
+Chiranjeevi’s brother, Dhruva Sarja, and cousin Aishwarya Arjun are also film actors.

-5. In 2005 she produced Thaayi which won National film award for best movie in Kannada.
-The movie also bagged Karnataka State Film Awards in Special Film of Social Concern category.
+5. In 2005, she produced Thaayi, which won the National Film Award for best movie in Kannada.
+The movie also bagged the Karnataka State Film Awards in the Special Film of Social Concern category.

 6. Vaidehi Kathirunthal (1984) is her first credited Tamil film.
 Her brief appearance in Thappu Thalangal (1979) was uncredited.